My mother once asked me:

 If someone objects to the loudspeakers, will that hurt your religious sentiments?
 Would you not understand that he’s just trying to get some sleep because he had to go to work the next morning?

-Noise-Pollution Letter I Wrote to Our Beloved Prime Minister Shri Narendra Modi
+Noise-Pollution Letter I Wrote to Prime Minister Shri Narendra Modi

 Dear Mr PM,